 At a location in Belgrade chosen by the guests

 75 Euro pp, to be paid at the end of tour.
 If there is only one guest on the tour, the price is 100 Euro.

 Number of guests

-Minimum 2 guests, maximum 30.
+Minimum 1 guest, maximum 70.
 Each car fits 3 guests.

 If you want to make sure you have a private tour with your own group please contact us at email@example.com or call at +381668018614